pamilerinsimon03/RxShield/README.md

 # 6. Quantize PyTorch model weights to INT8 and compile ONNX binary
 python scripts/06_export_edge_vision_model.py
 ```

+*Note: Scripts 02 and 03 include built-in offline fallbacks that automatically reuse existing local csv and text files if internet access or Tesseract OCR is unavailable on the compilation machine.*

 *Upon completion, the final compiled assets (`rxshield_core.db` and `crnn_int8.onnx`) are automatically copied into the `rxshield-web/public/` sub-directories.*